US virus cases near an all-time high as governors backtrack

 But there are other more clear-cut warning signs, including a rising number of deaths per day in states such as Arizona and Alabama.

 The number of confirmed infections, in any case, is a poor measure of the outbreak.
-CDC officials, relying on blood tests, estimated Thursday that 20 million Americans have been infected with the coronavirus since it arrived in the U.S. That is about 6% percent of the population and roughly 10 times the 2.3 million confirmed cases.
+CDC officials, relying on blood tests, estimated Thursday that 2 million Americans have been infected with the coronavirus since it arrived in the U.S. That is about 6% percent of the population and roughly 10 times as many infections as the 2.3 million that have been confirmed.

-Officials have long known that many cases have been missed because of testing gaps and a lack of symptoms in some infected people.
+Officials have long known that many people were infected without knowing it and that many cases are being missed because of gaps in testing.

 Worldwide, over 9.4 million people have been confirmed infected, and nearly a half-million have died, including over 122,000 in the U.S., the world’s highest toll, by Johns Hopkins’ count.